 There is a Technical Rules exemption which applies for eligible inverter systems and it contains two parts which specify modified Technical Rules requirements which would otherwise apply once the aggregate installed connection point capacity is in the range from 30 kVA to 1 MVA.

-Type certified AS 4777 and IEC 62116 compliant inverters have required performance characteristics and may qualify for all, or part, of the 30 kVA to 1 MVA inverter protection exemption.
+Type certified AS 4777 and IEC 62116 compliant inverters have required performance characteristics and may qualify for all, or part, of the 30 kVA to 1 MVA inverter protection requirements exemption on the Technical Rules page.

 Given the additional built-in protection functionality in eligible inverter systems, the Rules requirement for duplicated connection point protection does not apply at or below 1 MVA.